Skip to Content

-It’s so gorgeous, I’m humbled to have actually spent nearly a year collectively in the Algarve! *pinch me*
+It’s so gorgeous, and I’m humbled to have actually spent nearly a year collectively in the Algarve! *pinch me*

-In the Algarve, you spend your time hiking, surfing or beach bumming… The cliffsides are where the hikers are, and just below the cliffs are the beach bums and surfers.
+You can spend your time hiking, surfing or beach bumming… The cliffsides are where the hikers are, and just below the cliffs are the beach bums and surfers.

 Hiking, beach bumming, and surfing… Oh, my!
 Between these three things, trust me, you’ll be more than booked up on your Algarve itinerary.
-Which is more of your thing?
-Not sure?
-Here’s the low down on everything…

 Spoiler alert: They are all super beautiful and worth it!

 The Algarve doesn’t do hiking like other places.
 At least don’t think so!
-I can’t think of too many places in the world where there are miles and miles of coastline hikes above rocky cliff edges that take you to hidden beaches—Can you?
+I can’t think of too many places in the world where there are miles and miles of coastline hikes above rocky cliff edges that take you to hidden beaches – can you?

 The dilapidated rocks that have taken over the craggy coastline make for a wonderful wander!